Contribute

 Things soon get confusing when it comes to tubing, especially if you are new to PC water cooling.
 First off, there are many different dimensions with various inner and outer diameters.
 Once you know the diameter you will be using, you have to choose between acrylic and flexible tubing; both have their advantages and disadvantages, so choose wisely.

-If you are a beginner and this will be your first build, go with flexible tubing the first time around, as it is a lot more forgiving if you do make a mistake.
+If you are a beginner and this will be your first build, go with flexible tubing the first time around, as it is a lot more forgiving if you make a mistake.

 Radiator Fans